-Learning and Teaching Methods
+6. Learning and Teaching Methods

-A range of learning and teaching approaches is utilised on the programme to enable flexible, student-centred learning.
-Considerable emphasis is placed on critical enquiry and dialogue to model the practice students employ in their community, youth and families work practice.
+A range of learning and teaching approaches is utilised in the programme to enable flexible, student-centred learning.
+Considerable emphasis is placed on critical enquiry and dialogue to model the practice students employ in their youth & community work practice.
 The teaching team is committed to engaging with and developing further new approaches to teaching and learning, including the full and active use of the VLE, the use of open learning resources and audio capture of lectures where appropriate.
 Emphasis is placed on working in small groups, starting from strengths and encouraging active participation.
-We aim to develop approaches to learning that will support reflection and analysis, aiding the application of theory to practice and developing a critical awareness of the multi-dimensional influences on working with communities, young people and families.
+We aim to develop student approaches to learning that will support reflection and analysis, aiding the application of theory to practice and developing a critical awareness of the multi-dimensional influences on working with young people and communities.